drycc/workflow/src/applications/using-buildpacks.md

     Build complete.
     Launching app.
     Launching...
-    Done, skiing-keypunch:v2 deployed to Deis
+    Done, skiing-keypunch:v2 deployed to Drycc

-    Use 'deis open' to view this application in your browser
+    Use 'drycc open' to view this application in your browser

-    To learn more, use 'deis help' or visit http://deis.io
+    To learn more, use 'drycc help' or visit http://drycc.cc

-    To ssh://git@deis.staging-2.deis.com:2222/skiing-keypunch.git
+    To ssh://git@drycc.staging-2.drycc.com:2222/skiing-keypunch.git
      * [new branch]      master -> master

     $ curl -s http://skiing-keypunch.example.com
-    Powered by Deis
+    Powered by Drycc
     Release v2 on skiing-keypunch-v2-web-02zb9

 Because a Heroku-style application is detected, the `web` process type is automatically scaled to 1 on first deploy.

-Use `deis scale web=3` to increase `web` processes to 3, for example.
+Use `drycc scale web=3` to increase `web` processes to 3, for example.
 Scaling a process type directly changes the number of [pods] running that process.

 ## Included Buildpacks

-For convenience, a number of buildpacks come bundled with Deis:
+For convenience, a number of buildpacks come bundled with Drycc:

  * [Ruby Buildpack][]
  * [Nodejs Buildpack][]